petitviolet/rstructural/README.md

     - A set of objects
     - A object is a constant or a set of objects

+### Applied Types

+- Option
+    - Some or None
+- Either
+    - Left or Right

 ## Installation

 Add this line to your application's Gemfile: